 Higher cost of ownership

-Some customers say AWS is expensive, both for running cloud applications and for managing it.
+Some customers say AWS is expensive, both for running cloud applications and for managing them.
 Of course, this may or may not be true in your use case.
-In fact, the following YCombinator thread may give you some insight into the type of conversation you may need to have before you migrate to AWS.
+The following YCombinator thread may give you some insight into the type of conversation you may need to have before you migrate to AWS.

-Others, such as Prerender and Fly, have shared how they reduced their cloud costs by up to 80% by leaving AWS.
+Others, such as Prerender and Fly, have shared how leaving AWS reduced their cloud costs by up to 80%.

-Now, to help you figure out if your AWS Total Cost of Ownership makes sense, here’s our guide to calculating your AWS TCO step-by-step.
+To help you determine if your AWS Total Cost of Ownership makes sense, here’s our guide to calculating your AWS TCO step-by-step.

 Irresponsive customer support

-This one’s to be somewhat expected.
-The bigger the platform, the higher the likelihood that support may not be the most responsive to individual client needs.
-However, AWS offers premium support plans, from the developer level (technical) to the enterprise level (ongoing business).
+This one’s to be expected.
+The bigger the platform, the more likely support will not be responsive to individual client needs.
+However, AWS offers premium support plans, from the developer (technical) to the enterprise (ongoing business) level.

 Perceived security gaps

 Security has always been a priority for AWS.
-Recent events, like the CapitalOne SSRF breach, however, have caused some alarm bells to ring among AWS customers.
+However, recent events, like the CapitalOne SSRF breach, have caused some alarm bells to ring among AWS customers.
 Moreover, recent security enhancements at competitors such as Azure and Google Cloud Platform may attract some AWS customers.

 Prevent vendor lock-in to AWS

-As we’ll see in the following section, different cloud providers offer unique strengths you may want to explore without locking yourself into one provider.
+As we’ll see in the following section, different AWS alternatives offer unique strengths you may want to explore without locking yourself into one provider.
 Based on Cisco’s Global Hybrid Cloud Trends Report, one of the top reasons companies deploy hybrid cloud or multi-cloud strategies is to tap these different strengths without vendor lock-in.

 You’ve outgrown AWS